uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 diag_replay = true
 +++

-For fifty years, most of Unix tools have reported errors the same way: a single line on stderr.
-That line tells you *what* went wrong, but not *where*.
-It rarely matters for a simple command but some utilities take arguments that are really small languages of their own: a `test` expression, a `chmod` mode, a `sort` key, a `tr` set.
-When one of those fails to parse, the interesting question is which argument, or which single character, is at fault.
+Unix tools report errors as a single line on stderr.
+That line says what went wrong, not where.
+For most commands there is nowhere else to point anyway, but a few take arguments that are small languages: a `test` expression, a `chmod` mode, a `sort` key, a `tr` set.
+When one of those fails to parse, what you actually want to know is which argument, or which character of it, the parser tripped over.

-Now that Uutils Coreutils is close to full GNU compatibility with excellent performances, we want to go further and take advantage of what the Rust ecosystem offers - starting with its ecosystem, where the crates for a much better answer to that question are only a dependency away.
-Leveraging [ariadne](https://codeberg.org/zesterer/ariadne), Coreutils now shows the offending source line and points at it, starting with the 0.11.0 release.
-When stderr is a terminal, parse errors are rendered as a report: the arguments are echoed back as a source line, and a caret points at the culprit with a line of advice when we can offer one.
+rustc has been answering that question with a caret for years, and [ariadne](https://codeberg.org/zesterer/ariadne) puts the same rendering one dependency away.
+Starting with 0.11.0, coreutils uses it.
+When stderr is a terminal, a parse error is printed as a report: the arguments are echoed back as a source line, a caret marks the culprit, and a help line explains the syntax when we have something useful to say about it.

+### What it looks like

-Here is what that looks like, starting with `tr`, whose GNU message can be opaque.
+Start with `tr`, whose GNU message assumes you already know what a collating sequence is.

 Before: